Jobhdez/scheme-desugarer/README.md

 # manifold-scheme: a scheme to c compiler
 As of 9/23/23 I havent finished this project.
-What I am thinking is to rewrite it and use a normal form as the intermediate language and add an x86 backend as well.
+What I am thinking is to rewrite it and use `a-normal form` as the intermediate language and add an x86 backend as well.
 I would keep the desugarer.